How to Juice Star Fruit Using a Blender

 Although many people know it as star fruit because of its shape, it is called the carambola as well.

 If you are buying your star fruit in a supermarket the fruits may all be a uniform size, mine weren't.
-The reason I'm telling you this is that there will still be guesswork involved in making your juice, but don't worry, it's going to be great, I promise.
+The reason I'm telling you this is that there will still be guesswork involved in making your juice, but don't worry, it's going to turn out great, I promise.

 The ingredients needed to make the juice are simple, just star fruit, sugar (or your choice of sweetener) and water.
 That's it!
 No artificial coloring, or E numbers.

 It's unlikely your star fruits will all be at the same point of ripeness, mine weren't either and that's okay.
 If your fruit isn't prepacked in the supermarket, then carefully examine them for soft spots before purchasing.
 The skins are fragile and once damaged, begin to rot quickly.
 The ridges should be firm and not floppy, if they are slightly green, that's okay.
 Avoid buying any which are turning brown as they may be overripe.
-If you buy the ones with a greenish tinge, they will ripen up nicely at home in your fruit bowl.
+If you buy the ones with a greenish tinge, they will ripen up well at home in a fruit bowl.

 - Start by washing your fruit.
 Place them in a colander and rinse with running water.
 Cut out any soft spots and discard.
 If there are any bits of stem attached remove this as well.